JoonaSavela/CarND-Project-2-traffic-signs/writeup.md

 ![alt text][image1]

+The actual label of a set of three bars is the tick on the x axis just before the bars.
 As can be seen, the data is very unevenly divided, which will probably lead to some overfitting of the model.

 ### Design and Test a Model Architecture